research-driven design for a wealth management tool.

 “I would rate this workshop a 10!
 You did a great job of setting up a framework and guiding us through it at the start.
 Each section was given an appropriate time to complete, and we were able to have some discussion as we were moving the post-it’s around.
 The last step when we were categorizing will be super valuable for our team, and you all had great ideas for categories where we could group the items.
 All in all, this was a great use of my time - looking forward to the results!
 Thank you! 😊

-— Enrich Designer
+— Enrich Lead Designer